privacybydesign/irma_keyshare_webclient/README.md

 You can either resolve this by running your browser in insecure mode, or you can check the running instructions for a combined local setup [below](#yarn-build).

+Below some examples on how to start a browser in insecure mode.

+* MacOS

+      open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome-disable-web-security" --disable-web-security

+* Linux

+      chromium --user-data-dir=/tmp/chromium-disable-web-security --disable-web-security

+Warnings about using an unsupported browser option can be ignored.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />